EOSIO/eos/EXCHANGE_README.md

 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-At this stage your local `nodeos` client accepted the transaction and likely broadcast it to the broader network.
+At this stage your local `enunode` client accepted the transaction and likely broadcast it to the broader network.

 Now we can get the history and see that there are "3" new actions listed all with trx id `93e78520...` which is what
 our transfer command returned to us.
 Because `exchange` authorized the transaction it is informed of all accounts which